Test Grade Calculator

 How do teachers use this calculator?

 Teachers enter total questions and a student’s correct answers to get an instant percentage and letter grade.
-It works as a teacher grader for any single test, quiz, or exam — no spreadsheet needed.
-For grading an entire class, the easy grader online and class grade calculator are built for that.
+It works as a teacher grader for any single test, quiz, or exam and no spreadsheet needed.
+For grading an entire class, the Teacher Grader and Class Grader are built for that.
 For tips on cutting grading time, see how grading calculators save teachers time in 2026.

 How do I calculate a score out of 20 (or 30, 40, 60)?

-Enter your total in the Total Questions field — whether it’s 20, 30, 40, or 60 and your correct answers.
+Enter your total in the Total Questions field and your correct answers.
 The calculator generates the grading scale for that exact question count and shows your percentage and letter grade.
 It handles any test length automatically, so there’s no fixed scale to look up.

 What is a passing score on a test?